Famous people and celebrities born in March 1924

 Swiss motorcycle racing champion and renowned sidecar pilot who tragically died during a race at Brands Hatch near London in 1965.

-American inventor who created Liquid Paper in 1980.
+American inventor who created Liquid Paper, revolutionizing office correction methods.

 • Norman Fell